CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 #### This document provides information about, and links to, key data resources for the CMU+CMoA Teenie Harris Archive Analysis Project.

 The majority of the resources described here are of two main types:
-* JSON and TSV files that provide numeric and label descriptions the content of photos (such as the coordinates of faces, identified object tags, etcetera).
+* JSON, TSV and other text files that provide numeric and label descriptions of the content of photos (such as the coordinates of faces, identified object tags, etcetera).
 * PNG image files and NPY (Numpy) binary archives of images, which contain pixelwise information about corresponding photographs (such as estimates of an image's depth, saliency, etc.).

 <img src="photos/png640/15974.png" alt="Woman with Elephant by Teenie Harris" height="320"/><br />
-*Woman with Elephant* (image file #15974) by Charles 'Teenie' Harris
+*Woman with Elephant* (Box 100, Image #15974) by Charles 'Teenie' Harris

 ---